The planar $3$-colorable subgroup $\mathcal{E}$ of Thompson's group $F$ and its even part: Quasi-regular representations and closed subgroups

 We explain how to see this for $x_0x_1x_2^{-1}x_1^{-1}$; for the other elements a similar argument applies.
 First we think of the top tree and bottom tree as sitting in the upper-half and lower-half plane, respectively.
 We colour the two half planes following Convention \ref{conventionCE}, so that the leaves of the top tree having color $0$ meet those of the bottom tree with color $0$.
 We will see soon that the element is in ${\rm Stab}(Z_0)$, but first we observe that it is not in ${\rm Stab}(Z_1)\cup {\rm Stab}(Z_2)$ because $x_0x_1x_2^{-1}x_1^{-1}(.01)=.1$, $\tilde\omega(.01)=2$, $\tilde\omega(.1)=1$.

 The proof of the fact that $x_0x_1x_2^{-1}x_1^{-1}$ is in ${\rm Stab}(Z_0)$ can be done by induction on the length of the binary expansion of the number $t=.a_1\ldots a_n$.
 Indeed, replace each leaf by a complete tree of height $n$ as in the proof of Theorem \ref{lemma-inclu}.
 Now, the leaves of the top tree with weight $0$ meet those of the bottom tree with the same weight (but this is not true for the other weights) and, by construction, there is a leaf in the top tree whose corresponding word is $a_1 \ldots a_n$ (up to addition of zeroes at the end of the word).
-It follows that $x_0x_1x_2^{-1}x_1^{-1}$ preserves $Z_0$. \end{proof} \begin{remark} Compare with the case of $\CF$, where we have the analogue of Theorem \ref{lemma-inclu} representing $\CF$ as the intersection of three stabilisers.
-However, $\CF$ also happens to coincide with each of these stabilisers (\cite[Lemma 2.7, Theorem 2.9]{TV2}). \end{remark}

-In spite of the fact that $\CE$ acts transitively on dyadic rationals $\CD$ (see Theorem \ref{actiontransitive}) and hence it cannot be represented as an intersection of stabilizers of subsets of $\CD$, we still prove that it is a closed subgroup.
-Another example of an infinite index closed subgroup acting transitively on dyadic rationals appears in \cite[Section 10.3.B]{G}. \begin{theorem} The subgroup $\CE$ is closed. \end{theorem} \begin{proof}[Proof of Theorem \ref{CEclosed}] Let $g\in \CE$.
-By Lemma \ref{lemmarootcol} there are two cases to consider: $\log_2 g'(0)\equiv_2 \log_2 g'(1)\equiv_2 0$, or $\log_2 g'(0)\equiv_2 \log_2 g'(1)\equiv_2 1$.
+It follows that $x_0x_1x_2^{-1}x_1^{-1}$ preserves $Z_0$. \end{proof}